Our Roadmap for Social Inclusion:

 the best social inclusion plan ever!

-ATD Ireland and various partners will collect signatures in the coming weeks.
-The Saint Patrick’s Day (17th March 2018) will be a first deadline to assess this mobilisation, just after the official consultation deadline of the 16th March.
-Responding to the feedback this call generates from citizens around the country, ATD plans to initiate a dialogue with the signatories and with the team of the Minister Regina Doherty in charge of the preparation of the new National Action Plan for Social Inclusion.
+Responding to the feedback this call generates from citizens around the country, ATD plans to initiate a dialogue with the signatories and with the team of the Minister Regina Doherty in charge of the new National Action Plan for Social Inclusion.

 The background of the Call to Action

-2017 marks twenty years since Ireland’s first comprehensive plan to address poverty: the National Anti-Poverty Strategy 1997-2006.
+The year 2017 marked twenty years since Ireland’s first comprehensive plan to address poverty: the National Anti-Poverty Strategy 1997-2006.

 On 16th February 2018 the Irish Government launched a public consultation to inform the drafting of a new National Action Plan for Social Inclusion 2018-2021.